symphonyoss/App-Integrations-Core/README.md

       type: pkcs12
 ```

-If you want to check for the origination of webhook you should uncomment the allowed_origins
+If you want to check the webhook origin, you can add the allowed_origins
-section and define the list of trusted origins.
+section as the example bellow and define the list of trusted origins.
 You can define a local whitelist for each application.

 The whitelist may have the origin host name, IP address or both.
 The IP address can be a range using CIDR notation.
 ```